ella-yschoi/peer-connect/README.md

 2. Enter the same room code in both windows
 3. Allow camera and microphone permissions
 4. Start your P2P video chat!
+5. Use the chat panel to send text messages during the call

 <br/>